ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-31. Write a query to show the current date and time.
+Q. Write a query to show the current date and time.

 <details ><summary><b>Answer</b></summary>
     <p>